kaptain-kavern/DESurgeries/README.md

 ____________________________

 ## Easy surgeries:
-*You can choose to quickly treat those injuries instead of waiting for them to slowly heal (and maybe cause infections), but it will cost you more medical resources*
+*You can choose to quickly treat those injuries instead of waiting for them to slowly heal (and maybe cause infections), but it will cost you more medical resources.
+You also now have the ability to sedate a colonist (for __3 units of medecine__) to put him in artificial sleep, that way he can recover faster after surgeries*
 * Burn, Crush, Crack, Cut, Surgical cut, Scratch, Bite, Stab, Gunshot, Shredded, Bruise and Frostbite.
 * Work: 2,000.
 * Requires 2 units of medicine (Healroots can be used).
-* Requires level 5 medicine.
+* _Requires level 5 medicine._

 ## Normal surgeries:
 * Mandible, Finger, Toe, Ear, Nose, Bad back, Frail, Cataract and Hearing loss.
 * Work: 3,000.
 * Requires 2 units of medicine (Healroots cannot be used).
-* Requires level 8 medicine.
+* _Requires level 8 medicine._
 * Mandible surgery requires 10 Plasteel.

 ## Hard surgeries:
+*You can try to heal Muscle Parasites and Gut Worms in one operation (instead of waiting for the 5 treatments in Vanilla) but it will cost you 5 units of medicine in one time.
+Also be aware of the risk of lethal failures (if the operation fail then there is a 10% chance of killing the patient)*
 * Asthma, Bad back, Frail, Rib cage, Muscle Parasite, Gut Worms and Spine.
 * Work: 4,500.
-* Requires 3 units of medicine.
+* Requires 3 units of medicine (Healroots cannot be used).
-* Requires level 10 medicine.
+* _Requires level 10 medicine._
 * __On failure there is 10% chance to kill the patient.__
-* Spine surgery requires 30 Plasteel.
+* Spine surgery and Bad Back treatment requires 30 Plasteel.
-* Rib cage surgery requires 24 Plasteel.
+* Rib Cage surgery and Frail treatment requires 24 Plasteel.
+* Muscle Parasites and Gut Worms treatment requires __5 units of medicine__

 ## Very hard surgeries:
 * Dementia, Alzheimers and Heart artery blockage.
 * Work: 6,000.
-* Requires 3 units of Glitterworld Medicine.
+* Requires 3 units of Glitterworld Medicine (Healroots and standard medecine cannot be used).
-* Requires level 15 medicine.
+* _Requires level 15 medicine._
-* On failure there is 25% chance to kill the patient.
+* __On failure there is 25% chance to kill the patient.__